creepygitsmods/hdrmods-test/index.md

 sidebar: false
 ---

-{% include callout.html type="tip" content="Please excuse the mess.
-This website is still a work in progress." %}
+{% include callout.html type="important" content="Hello, CreepyMods.com has moved to HDRMods.com.
+Guides listed here may be incomplete or incorrect.
+If you were directed here please go to https://www.hdrmods.com/ instead" %}

 - [**Introduction to using ReShade with HDR**](Introduction-to-using-ReShade-with-HDR)